 Let that question sink in for a moment…

 My range is uncapped, has a lot of combos that smash this flop, and Ari fearlessly shoves all his chips in the middle.
 Gulp!

 Given his pre-flop play, I’ll eliminate AA, KK and AK from his range.
 Surely a player who is this aggressive on the flop would have raised with any of those hands pre-flop.
 That leaves a value betting range of AQ (3 combos) and JT (16 combos).

 The only other option is a drawing hand, and only if Ari likes to gamble.
-Ordinarily, I’d refer to this a semi-bluff.
-A bluff is a bet designed to get a stronger hand to fold.
-As strong as my range is, however, it would be smart for Ari to assume I’m never going to fold.
+Ordinarily, I’d refer to this as a semi-bluff.
+A semi-bluff is a bet designed to get a stronger hand to fold, with outs to improve to a winning hand just in case the bluff fails.
+As strong as my range is, Ari should assume I’m never going to fold.
 With no fold equity, it’s not appropriate to describe his bet as bluff or semi-bluff.
 It’s gambling.

 With the A♥ and K♥ on the board, there are only a few flush draw combos available.
 The best ones will include either the J♥ or T♥, creating a gutshot straight draw to go along with the flush draw.
 Q♥J♥, Q♥T♥, J♥9♥, T♥9♥ and maybe J♥8♥ or T♥8♥ but I have no basis to think Ari is bad enough to limp/call a 12 BB re-raise pre-flop with the last of these combos, and he shouldn’t be so bad as to shove here with just a flush draw.

 Putting any other combinations in Ari’s range serves only one purpose… rationalizing a decision to call.